-A number of other rules impose positive obligations on you, in particular circums cances, to make clear your regulatory status and the basis and terms on which you are acting.
-See, for example, Rule 102, and 202.
+A number of other rules impose positive obligations on you, in particular circumstances, to make clear your regulatory status and the basis and terms on which you are acting.
+See, for example, Rule rC23 and guidance gC74.

 Rule C20 - Personal responsibility